mattjstrauss/stitch-ui-project/README.md

-# A basic HTML starter project with Sass and Gulp.js
+# Wireframe prototype based off my basic HTML starter project with Sass and Gulp.js
+## Notes & Highlights
+1. Built with a BEM philosophy to scale with helper classes used as seen fit for sizing, spacing, layout and overall appearance
+2. SVG's used to display data as a level that can scale
+3. Semantic markup that is accessible with tabbed navigation and follows guidelines created by [Schema.org](https://schema.org/)
+4. Progessively enhanceed elements utilizing HTML5 data attribute such a the select field with visually comparable and usable fallback and responsive table layouts
+5. Filterable table rows (still in progress)

 ## Project Languages
 1. HTML5